danielsuo/mvp/README.md

 ### This week

 #### Jake
+- Make sure delete buttons get appropriately populated (delete button is created, but removed when we hit 'create new testfit'; suspect it has something to do with adding/removing classes)
 - Screen resizing
+- Duplicate test fit
 - 3D link
 - Logout button
 - Add special be able to change it